 Poetry is another story.
 For years, I was mystified by this bizarre compulsion to write poems—so different from the literal earthbound-ness of both law and fiction.
 But at some point, bent to the task of brief writing, I stepped back and considered this: My almost ritualized rearrangement of word order in that critical first sentence; that I hear vast differences between “yet” and “still,” “sole” and “only,” “reject” and “deny”; and that I believe picking the right one is essential—the difference between victory and defeat.
 Thus, even in brief writing, I am driven by a belief in the transformative power of words themselves and that their combination and flow imbue them with qualities almost magical that transcend whatever Webster has to say about them.
 To wit: I am a lawyer poet.

 My poems draw on my experience, as does my fiction, but tap emotional rather than factual knowledge.
 They share in common an exploration of our longing to be understood by the people we love—children, parents, lovers, friends, ourselves.
 Mostly, raising two magnificent sons has surprised, stretched, challenged, humbled, and inspired me in ways that demand poetry.

 By day, I am privileged to represent public school and community college districts across California.
 It is a passion.
 Public schools are our last and best hope for becoming the democracy we think we are and claim to be.
-My partner of thirty-five years, Dan Perlstein, and I divide our time between Berkeley and Big Sur, California.
-My work has benefited immensely from The Berkeley Writer’s Circle.
+My partner of 40+ years, Dan Perlstein, and I divide our time between Berkeley and Big Sur, California.